RAMilewski/SCAD-W.I.P./README.md

 # SCAD-W.I.P.
-A place to keep WIP synched.
+A place to keep WIP synced.